jeffThompson/PhysicalComputing/Week02_LEDs/Code/02-InternalLED.md

 ***

 ### LIBRARY IMPORTS
 Before we can do anything, we need to add some extra code to our project.
-Called "libraries" (or "modules" in Python-speak), these give us extra functionality, such as controlling the inputs and outputs on our board.
+Called "libraries" (or "modules" in Python-speak), these give us extra functionality that we might not ordinarily need, such as controlling the inputs and outputs on our board.
+These can technically go anywhere, but are best at the very top of your code.

 The first two are specific to Circuit Python, the third is part of standard Python: